gristlabs/grist-help/help/linking-widgets.md

 ## Linking summary tables

-When widgets display summarized data, as described in [Summary tables](summary-tables.md), they can also be linked, both to the underlying data and to other summary tables.
+When widgets display summarized data, as described in [Summary tables](summary-tables.md), they can also be linked to the underlying data, data that references the underlying data, and to other summary tables.

 For example, you can summarize the table `Employees` by job position, and include the count of employees for each position, the average salary, or other summary data.
 You can also link the